algorandfoundation/xGov/Proposals/xgov-123.md

 ## Additional information

 AlgoDirectory will be the spiritual successor to directorydotalgo.xyz, a "Web2" directory site created and maintained by @tomonalgo until it became clear that a hand-curated model was unsustainable.

+The main technical approach to AlgoDirectory will be a wrapper around existing functionality provided by segments of the directory.algo NFD.
+This enables a robust, on-chain data management process and interoperability with other parts of the Algorand ecosystem that have integrated with NFD.
+We acknowledge that utilizing NFD's API means there is some short-term dependency on NFD, but decentralization absolutists should note that all of the data management does occur on-chain, the smart contracts are technically permissionless and can be locked for immutability, and NFD has a roadmap to further decentralziation of their platform.
+We think this is a reasonable and practical approach to bootstrapping an on-chain directory.